maciekw129/cinema-mock-server/README.md

 - next, go to the project directory: `cd cinema-mock-server`
 - and finally, install dependecies by running `npm install`.

+> Make sure that server is running on port: 3000.

 And now you can run the database with `npm run server` command.